Close-up of a Duravit sink

 Rough surfaces

-Mold that has only formed at the finish of plastered or brick walls or in joints without silicone filling can be removed effectively using alcohol-based cleaning agents.
-We recommend using a microfiber cloth for this.
-Tip: Our magazine article on this topic explains in detail how to clean bathroom joints properly.
+Mold that has formed only on the finish of plastered or brick walls, or in grout lines without silicone sealant, can be effectively removed using alcohol-based cleaners.
+We recommend using a microfiber cloth.
+Tip: Our magazine article on this topic explains in detail how to properly cleangrout lines in the bathroom.

 Soap holder in the shower

-If mold has settled on bathroom furniture, accessories, or even textiles, the affected items should be disposed of.
+If mold has taken hold on bathroom furniture, accessories, or textiles, the affected items should be discarded.
 Mold on shower curtains is particularly common.
-Here too, if the shower curtain becomes moldy, it should be replaced promptly.
+The same rule applies here: if the shower curtain has mold on it, it should be replaced as soon as possible.

-Useful household remedies & cleaners for mold in the bathroom
+Useful household products & cleaners for mold in the bathroom

 Both common household remedies and chemical cleaners can be used to remove mold in the bathroom.
-This always depends on the exact location and extent of the infestation.
-As a general rule, the cleaned areas should be rinsed with water and dried immediately afterwards.
-The following agents are suitable for mold control:
+The choice depends on the exact location and extent of the mold growth.
+As a general rule, rinse the cleaned areas with water and dry them immediately afterward.
+The following products are effective for mold removal:

-High-proof alcohol (70%) or methylated spirits can be used with a cloth or brush to reliably remove mold in the bathroom.
-Alcohol has the advantage of being environmentally friendly and does not produce toxic fumes.
-However, it should be noted that neither alcohol nor methylated spirits can help with the aesthetic side of things—the mold is killed, but the stains often remain, at least partially.
-When using either of these agents, care should also be taken to ensure that there is no source of fire nearby.
+When applied with a cloth or brush, high-proof alcohol (70%) or rubbing alcohol reliably removes mold in the bathroom.
+Alcohol offers the advantage of being safe for the environment and not producing toxic fumes.
+However, it should be noted that neither alcohol nor rubbing alcohol can improve the appearance of the surface—while the mold is killed, stains often remain, at least partially.
+When using either of these agents, care should also be taken to ensure that no sources of fire are nearby.

 Baking soda or baking powder

-When mixed with water, baking soda or baking powder forms a paste that can be applied to affected areas using an old toothbrush, for example, to combat mold in the bathroom.
-However, you should be careful here, as certain materials, such as marble, can be damaged by this mixture.
+When mixed with water, baking soda or baking powder forms a paste that can be applied to affected areas—for example, using an old toothbrush—to combat mold in the bathroom.
+However, you should exercise caution here, as certain materials, such as marble, can be damaged by this mixture.

 Hydrogen peroxide

-When mixed with water in a low concentration (approx. 3%), hydrogen peroxide is a reliable mold remover in the bathroom.
-To ensure the necessary exposure time, you can apply the solution to a strip of kitchen paper, for example, and place it over the affected areas in the plaster or grout for half an hour.
-The mold residue should then be brushed or rinsed off.
+When mixed with water in a low concentration (about 3%), hydrogen peroxide makes a reliable mold remover for the bathroom.
+To ensure it has enough time to work, you can apply the solution to a strip of paper towel and place it over the affected areas on the plaster or in the grout for half an hour.
+Afterward, the remaining mold should brush or rinse away.

-There is also a whole range of special chemical cleaners available, which often achieve very good results as they sometimes use chlorine as a bleaching agent.
-However, it is essential to follow the manufacturer's instructions to prevent dangerous chemical reactions with other cleaners.
-In addition, it is particularly important to ensure good ventilation and to wear protective clothing.
+There is also a wide range of specialized chemical cleaners available, which often produce excellent results because they sometimes use chlorine as a bleaching agent.
+However, it is essential to follow the manufacturer’s instructions to prevent dangerous chemical reactions with other cleaners.
+In addition, it is particularly important to ensure proper ventilation and to wear protective clothing.

 Preventing mold in the bathroom

-The most effective way to combat mold in the bathroom is to prevent it from forming in the first place.
+The most effective way to deal with mold in the bathroom is to prevent it from forming in the first place.
 However, due to the high humidity, this is usually easier said than done.
 The following measures can help prevent mold in the bathroom:

-Duravit Luv corner bathtub next to large window
+Duravit Luv corner bathtub next to a large window

 Ventilation

-The most important step in combating mold is efficient ventilation.
-Especially after showering or bathing, care should be taken to ensure that the bathroom is well ventilated in order to reduce the humidity to a lower level.
-It is highly recommended to open windows wide to allow air to circulate, as tilting windows does not allow as much air to be exchanged.
-If a bathroom does not have a window, doors and windows in adjacent rooms should be opened to allow fresh air into the bathroom.
-Otherwise, air exchange with other rooms without opening a window can cause mold to spread from the bathroom into these rooms.
+The most important step in combating mold is effective ventilation.
+Especially after showering or bathing, you should ensure that the bathroom is well-ventilated to bring the humidity back down to a lower level.
+When using windows, it is strongly recommended to open them fully for a short burst of fresh air, as tilting the windows does not allow nearly as much air to circulate.
+If a bathroom does not have a window, open doors and windows in adjacent rooms to draw fresh air into the bathroom.
+Otherwise, simply exchanging air with other rooms without opening a window can cause mold to spread from the bathroom into those rooms.

-Warm air can absorb moisture better than cold air, which is why the bathroom should be heated accordingly.
-A temperature of 23-24 °C is recommended here.
-A hygrometer can help you keep an eye on the right balance of temperature and humidity at all times.
+Warm air can hold more moisture than cold air, which is why the bathroom should be heated accordingly.
+A temperature of 23–24 °C is recommended.
+A hygrometer can help you keep track of the right balance between temperature and humidity at all times.

 Bathtub with door from the Duravit Shower + Bath series

-To remove possible causes of mold in the shower or prevent mold on the edge of the bathtub, you should wipe down tiles and walls that come into contact with moisture immediately after use with a squeegee, towel, or cloth.
-Of course, this also applies to other finishes that are frequently splashed with water.
+To eliminate potential causes of mold in the shower or prevent mold from forming on the edge of the bathtub, you should wipe down tiles and walls that come into contact with moisture immediately after use using a squeegee, towel, or cloth.
+Of course, this also applies to other finishes that are frequently exposed to splashing water.

-Bathroom with bathroom furniture and ceramics from the Duravit Vitrium series
+Bathroom with bathroom furniture and fixtures from the Duravit Vitrium series

 Exterior walls that do not completely block drafts or leaky pipes can also cause mold growth.
 Mold above the shower, for example, is often a sign of poor insulation or a leaking water pipe.
-However, you should first check that insufficient ventilation is not the cause.
-If the air supply is regular and sufficient, the exact cause of mold on the bathroom ceiling must be found and remedied by specialists.
+First, however, you should rule out insufficient ventilation as the cause.
+If the air supply is regular and adequate, the exact cause of mold on the bathroom ceiling must be identified and resolved by professionals.